It’s July’s edition of our Vulnerable Breeds series! This month, we are looking at the Irish Water Spaniel.

 Working The Breed

-They IWS are a compact powerful dog which were an old Irish breed for working the peat bog areas (sometimes fondly referred to as the 'Bog Dog').
-They have large webbed feet to obtain stability on soft ground, also making them great in water.
+The IWS are a compact powerful dogs which was an old Irish breed for working the peat bog areas (sometimes fondly referred to as the ‘Bog Dog’).
+They have large webbed feet to obtain stability on soft ground, also making them great in the water.
 As a Spaniel, some do naturally quarter however for competition purposes the KC here in the UK classify them as a Retrieve.
 This is also the same as the Irish KC.

 A Note From The Irish Water Spaniel Association

 To progress with your IWS, try to locate a trainer with knowledge of the breed.
 There are 2 KC registered Breed Clubs for IWS.
 The IWSA holds various events throughout the year catering for all aspects of the breed; including Training Days and access to experienced owners who work their dogs.
 For help and advice, more details can be found on their website.
 Alternatively, you can find them on Facebook at UK Irish Water Spaniel Association.

 The Sporting Irish Water Spaniel Club (SIWSC) also has a website and a Facebook page for details of their activities.
 As you gain experience, you could decide to go on some shoots picking up or beating, some may decide to compete in Working Tests or Field Trials.